The Java EE 7 Tutorial

 In the second step, the input retrieval part reads bills from the database; the business processing part calculates the tax and total amount due for each bill; and the output writing part updates the database records and generates printable versions of each bill.

-This application could also contain a task step that cleaned up the files from the bills generated on the previous month.
+This application could also contain a task step that cleaned up the files from the bills generated for the previous month.

 Batch frameworks keep track of a status for every step in a job.
 The status indicates if a step is running or if it has completed.
-If the step has completed, the status indicates one of the following: the execution of the step was successful, the step was interrupted, or there was an error.
+If the step has completed, the status indicates one of the following.

 In addition to steps, batch jobs can also contain decision elements.
 Decision elements use the exit status of the previous step to determine the next step or to terminate the batch job.
 Decision elements set the status of the batch job when terminating it.
 Like a step, a batch job can terminate successfully, be interrupted, or fail.